Last Updated: 11/29/23 | November 29th, 2023

 To really get out and see everything the area has to offer, rent your own bike or car and drive around.
 My fondest memories were getting off the main roads on the back of my taxi driver’s bike and wishing I had my own ride.

 3. Drivers can be hired and prices shared – Since I didn’t have my own transportation, I had to hire drivers a lot.
 That’s expensive, but it was the only way to get to the national parks and ruins I wanted to see as most of the parks and ruins are far outside the cities.
 However, drivers all charge set prices, so you can share tuk-tuk or car hire costs with new friends!

-4. There are a lot of expats who can help via Couchsurfing – Isaan is filled with English teachers and older expats so if you want to break into the local scene, you can find a lot of hosts on Couchsurfing, as well as people who will show you around.
+4. Tap into the expat community – Isaan is filled with English teachers and older expats.
+If you want to break into the local scene, you can find a lot of hosts on Couchsurfing, as well as people who will show you around.
+Expat resources, including Facebook groups like Isaan Farang can also be helpful for getting up-to-date information on wherever you’re headed.

 5. National parks are far from cities, and day tours are hard to organize – See points #2 and #3 for this.